 February 2017: The Michigan Indigent Defense Commission met in Lansing on December 20, 2016 and voted to submit the first set of minimum standards for indigent defense delivery systems that the Michigan Supreme Court conditionally approved on June 1, 2016 to the Department of Licensing and Regulatory Affairs (LARA) for approval.
 Judge James Fisher, Commission Chair, submitted those standards to LARA on February 7, 2017.
 Comments will be accepted until March 9, 2017.

 These first standards involve education and training, the initial client interview, experts and investigators, and counsel at first appearance and other critical stages in front of a judge.
 We selected these initial standards because they are either required by the statute or supported by United States Supreme Court precedent.
 M.C.L. §780.989(1).
 We also wanted to start with a set of standards that would be amenable to the creation of lasting and measurable improvements in the criminal defense of poor people.
 Among other topics, future standards will tackle caseloads, qualifications, compensation, and independence of the indigent defense function from the judiciary.

-Read the full order conditionally approving the MIDC’s first standards here.
+Read the MIDC’s first standards submitted to LARA here.